 Click the box icon on the chart and select "3 x 3" to increase the chart in size.

-Next, click the gear icon to open the chart configuration window.
-Change the Title.
-Change the display range to "Past 12 hours."
+Click the pencil icon to edit the chart configuration.
+Change the title and change the display range to "Past 12 hours."
 If you want, you can also change the line colors for each sensor.
 When finished, click the "Update" button.

-Click "Save" to save your dashboard.
+Click "Update" to save your dashboard.
 As readings come in from your Notecard, the graph will update automatically.

-A graph is useful for viewing data over time, but it's often helpful to also have a view of the last sensor values we obtain.
-In this final section, we'll add cards to show the last known temperature and humidity values.
+A graph is useful for viewing data over time, but it's often helpful to also have a view of the last sensor values we obtained.
+In this section, we'll add tiles to show the last known temperature and humidity values.

 Click "Save" and revel in your data visualization skills!